vansh-builds/BugHunterX/README.md

 ### Adding API Keys (optional but recommended)

-Open `bughunt2.sh` and fill in your API keys at the top for better results:
+Open `bughunterx.sh` and fill in your API keys at the top for better results:

 ```bash
 SECURITYTRAILS_API="your_key_here"